 - Same-day crowns allow certain broken teeth to be restored in a single dental appointment using advanced CAD/CAM technology.

-- Suitability depends on the type, location, and severity of the fracture and must be determined through clinical examination.
+- The suitability of a same-day crown depends on the type, location, and severity of the fracture and must be determined through a clinical examination.

 - Broken teeth can result from trauma, decay, grinding, large existing restorations, or age-related wear.

-- Early professional assessment is important to evaluate the damage and discuss appropriate treatment options.
+- Early professional assessment of a broken tooth is important to evaluate the damage and discuss appropriate treatment options.

-- Good oral hygiene, regular dental visits, and protective measures can help reduce the risk of tooth fractures.
+- Good oral hygiene, regular dental visits, and protective measures such as mouthguards can help reduce the risk of tooth fractures.

 Frequently Asked Questions